davebryson/geospatial_notes/notes/datums_projections_srs.md

 ## Spatial Reference System (SRS)

-An SRS pulls all the information above together.
+A SRS pulls all the information above together.
 The EPSG repository lists hundereds of SRS configurations.
 The most common are:

 * [EPSG:4326](http://spatialreference.org/ref/epsg/4326/) This is the WGS84 datum defining the shape of the Spheriod, the coordinate system, and the projection (which is the Cylindical Equidistant)